emonhossainraihan/Notes/seoblog.frontend.md

 During creating this project

+- **FormData:** The [FormData](https://www.youtube.com/watch?v=9mhyo1wQGeI) interface provides a way to easily construct a set of key/value pairs representing form fields and their values, which can then be easily sent using the XMLHttpRequest.send() method.
+It uses the same format a form would use if the encoding type were set to "multipart/form-data"
 - **Puppeteer:** Web scrapping / Web automation
 - **Fastify:** Creating API - REST
 - **Next.js:** Server-side rendering